AdamKyle/flare/resources/info/quests/section-2.md

 We could also just farm adventures and fight monsters for drops.

 Got some gold Dust?
-Great, lets conjure the [Celestial Entity](/information/celstials)!
+Great, let's conjure the [Celestial Entity](/information/celestials)!

-Now that we have defeated the Celestial Entity and got the reward (this could take a few tries for you as it is a 25% drop) lets turn it in.
+Now that we have defeated the Celestial Entity and got the reward (this could take a few tries for you as it is a 25% drop) let's turn it in.

 First message the npc to see where they are, in this example they are at: